-Fiscal Year 2024 2025 2026 2027 2028 Total Amount of Bonds \$422 \$232 \$668 \$892 \$955 \$3,168
+Fiscal Year 2024 2025 2026 2027 2028 Total Amount of Bonds \$421 \$378 \$658 \$827 \$912 \$3,196

-The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned debt issuances in Fiscal Year 2024 through Fiscal Year 2028 include: the extension of the First Coast Expressway in Clay County and St. Johns County; widening the Sawgrass Expressway in Broward County; widening the Mainline in Lake County, Palm Beach County, Miami-Dade County, and Osceola County; widening the Seminole Expressway in Seminole County; the extension of the Central Polk Parkway in Polk County; interchange improvements on the Sawgrass Expressway in Broward County; interchange modifications on the Mainline in Osceola County; the construction of new tolled interchanges on the Mainline in Osceola County and Orange County; widening the Turnpike Extension in Miami-Dade County; and the construction of the Suncoast Parkway, primarily in Citrus County.
+The various Turnpike Projects that the Enterprise anticipates funding with the proceeds of these planned debt issuances in Fiscal Year 2024 through Fiscal Year 2028 include: the extension of the First Coast Expressway in St. Johns County; widening the Sawgrass Expressway in Broward County; widening the Mainline in Orange County, Lake County, Palm Beach County, Miami-Dade County, and Osceola County; widening the Seminole Expressway in Seminole County; the extension of the Central Polk Parkway in Polk County; interchange improvements on the Sawgrass Expressway in Broward County; interchange modifications on the Mainline in Osceola County; the construction of new tolled interchanges on the Mainline in Orange County, Osceola County and Miami-Dade County; widening the Turnpike Extension in Miami-Dade County; and the construction of the Suncoast Parkway in Citrus County.